charlieellington/energy-flow/pages/03-projects/Learning-in-public-as-a-Product/learning-in-public-as-a-product.md

 **Optional short form:**
 ### Setup
 - Download video descript
+- *Also try this in Descript as it has a similar tool*
 ### Package for short-form
 - Take long form video
 - Put into Opus Clip and AI makes the short versions by splitting the video